alexlafroscia/vite-plugin-handlebars/README.md

 };
 ```

+Configuring the plugin is covered later in this guide.

+### Requirements

-Note: this plugin is designed to work with Vite v2.
+- This plugin is intended to work with Vite 2
+- This plugin requires Node 14 or higher (due to usage of `fs/promises`)

+## Configuration

 ### Defining Context